jordyorel/orus-lang/docs/JIT_HOT_LOOP_CORPUS.md

   `scripts/measure_hot_loop_baselines.py` helper does this automatically).

 > **Note:** The interpreter timings below were gathered on the reference
-> container image on 2024-07-05 using `make release`.
-Later runs should be
+> container image on 2024-07-05 using `zig build -Dprofile=release`.
+Later runs
-> recorded alongside the exact git revision and rollout stage.
+> should be recorded alongside the exact git revision and rollout stage.

 ## Baseline Interpreter Timings